 Business dress is not flashy, it should be understated, formal and always appropriate.

-For men, dark coloured business suits are best, and for women either business suits or conservative dresses.
+For men, dark coloured business suits are best when doing business in Germany, and for women either business suits or conservative dresses.

 What forms of interpreter services can TJC Global provide?

 Video/videoconference interpreting: (also Video Remote Interpreting is available) TJC provides language interpreting services to support events such as business discussions, conferences, legal/court/arbitration/litigation, and other online business interactions in the industry during these challenging times.